jpatri/ccisel.github.io/_posts/2021-02-01-patri-monitoring-hives-ble-and-android-app.md

 [TrackBees solution consists of two subsystems](https://cc.isel.pt/embedded%20systems/2020/10/16/patri-monitoring-hives-battery-charge/) independently powered.
 The BLE module power is configured by a mechanical switch for subsystem one or subsystem two.

-In subsystem one, the BLE module remains powered and, like the accelerometer and real time clock (RTC), may establish subsystem two power supply.
+In subsystem one, the BLE module remains powered and, like the accelerometer and real time clock (RTC), may establish power supply of subsystem two.
 In the case of the BLE module, the power of subsystem two is established when a connection is made with the paired phone.

 When powered into subsystem two, it is a component that plays a decisive role in interpreting the power activation of subsystem two: even if power was caused by the RTC or accelerometer, it corresponds to a configuration session if, during the control system initiation, a connection is established with the paired phone, otherwise it corresponds to a monitoring or a theft detection session.